NBA Trade Rumors: Knicks Could Go All-In For Joel Embiid If They Win No. 1 Pick In 2020 NBA Draft

 In the proposed trade scenario, the Knicks would be sending a package that includes Mitchell Robinson, Bobby Portis, Wayne Ellington, and their 2020 and 2021 first-round pick to the Sixers in exchange for Embiid.
 Giving up all those assets would definitely be worth it for the Knicks.
 Embiid is currently one of the best active big men in the league.
 With his ability to shoot the ball from beyond the arc, he would be an intriguing fit alongside RJ Barrett, whom they selected as the No. 3 overall pick last year.

 Aside from being an efficient floor-spacer, he would also give them a very reliable scoring option under the basket, a solid rebounder, and a quality rim protector.
-This season, the 26-year-old center is averaging 23.0 points, 11.6 rebounds, 3.0 assists, and 1.3 blocks while shooting 47.7 percent from the field and 33.1 percent from the three-point range, per ESPN.
+This season, the 26-year-old center is averaging 23.0 points, 11.6 rebounds, 3.0 assists, and 1.3 blocks, while shooting 47.7 percent from the field and 33.1 percent from three-point range, per ESPN.

 Embiid wouldn’t turn the Knicks into an instant title contender, but his arrival would strengthen their chances of ending their playoff drought next year.
 Also, acquiring a player of Embiid’s caliber this fall could make the Knicks a more attractive destination for incoming free agents in the summer of 2021.